GennadyMV/tmc-snapshot-api/README.md

 Method: GET
 Content-Type: application/json
 URL: /{instanceId}/participants/{participantId}/courses/{courseId}/exercises/{exerciseId}/snapshots/
-Parameters: level [key or code], defaults to key when no level is defined
+Parameters: level [key, code or raw], defaults to key when no level is defined
 Returns: A list of snapshots for a participant, course and exercise with the provided IDs
 ```